 Navigator Verandah Staterooms on Disney Wonder and Disney Magic Category 7A

 These are very popular staterooms and are usually the first to be completely booked.
-This is a design unique to Disney cruise line as it is a mix of Outside and Verandah staterooms.
+This is a design unique to the Disney cruise line as it is a mix of Outside and Verandah staterooms.

 The stateroom is 214 square feet and the same design as the Oceanview cabin.
 The difference is an enclosed balcony of 54 square feet.
-There is a separate sitting area which looks a lot like a balcony but it not open to the outside.
+There is a separate sitting area that looks a lot like a balcony but it not open to the outside.